ironnewa/Excel-Image-Reader/README.md

 # Excel Image Reader

 Excel Image Reader is a Python desktop tool that scans images with Tesseract OCR and exports the results to an Excel workbook.
-The app is built with PyQt6 for the GUI, uses Google Tesseract for text extraction, and uses openpyxl for interfacing with excel using python
+It uses Google Tesseract for text extraction, and openpyxl for interfacing with excel using python.

 ## General